Jerryli080311/91896---develop-a-Computer-Program/README.md

 # 91896---develop-a-Computer-Program
-This rojects will look at developing a computer program that solves certain problem.
+This projects will look at developing a computer program that solves certain problem.